joachim-gassen/botex/README.md

 # Running a botex bot on a specific oTree participant link
 botex.run_single_bot(
-    botex_db = "path to a sqlite3 file that will store the bot data (does not have to exist)", session_id = "session config name of your oTree experiment (defaults to 'unknown')", session_id = "session ID of your oTree experiment (defaults to 'unknown')", url = "the URL of the participant link", model = "The LLM model that you want to use (defaults to 'gpt-4o-2024-08-06')",
+    botex_db = "path to a sqlite3 file that will store the bot data (does not have to exist)", session_name = "session config name of your oTree experiment (defaults to 'unknown')", session_id = "session ID of your oTree experiment (defaults to 'unknown')", url = "the URL of the participant link", model = "The LLM model that you want to use (defaults to 'gpt-4o-2024-08-06')",